Jerrysuper123/The-Almanack-of-Naval-Ravikant-Summary/README.md

 - Then I am not being who really I am, so my inner compass searches for external knowledge I do not really need.
 This is the second layer of clouding.
 - From the confused knowledge, I search for external materials to satisfy my confused needs & wants.
 This is the third layer of clouding/confusiong.

+The best question to ask yourself is:
+`If without fears or failures, what do you want to do now?`

 ## Happiness from peace, which comes from a place of lacks nothing
 "Today, I believe happiness is really a default state.
 Happiness is there when you remove the sense of something missing in your life.
 We are highly judgmental survival-and-replication machines.